In this pool care guide, you're going to learn how to lower the alkalinity in your pool (FAST).

 Usually, leaving the pool’s pump running on high is enough of an aeration process, but if an extra process is necessary, you can use a compressor at the surface of the water or use a special aerator to insert into the pool.

-If you attempt this process, do it slowly and carefully as you can also risk over-aerating.
+If you attempt this process, do it slowly and carefully as you can also risk over-aerating the water.

 Lowering your pool’s alkalinity levels is sometimes a slow process.

-You may have to repeat the entire process after a few days if the levels have still not dropped to the appropriate reading.
+You may have to repeat the entire process after a few days if the total alkalinity levels have still not dropped to the appropriate reading.

-Hopefully at this point, your pool’s alkalinity levels are back within normal range, but you might still have a few common questions regarding the process.
+Hopefully at this point, your pool’s alkalinity levels are back within normal range, but you might still have a few common questions regarding the process of lowering alkalinity in pools.

-Here are some of the ones I hear a lot:
+Here are some of the ones I hear a lot about how to lower pool total alkalinity levels:

 How do you lower alkalinity without affecting the pool’s pH level?